UCI-GDIM31/class-activities-SYTILL/README.md

 Table Number [1]: The input is a float value which represents the time that player pressed a key, and the output is boolean that tells you whether or not the player accurately hit a beat.

+### W4
+Table Number 1.

+line 5: _moveSpeed is a memeber variablem and the type is float. line 22: translation is a local variable and the type is float.
+It gets the float value from up down inputs, and multiply by _moveSpeed and deltaTime. lnie 25: the method Translate moves the z value of transform by translation.
+This method takes x, y, z float values as parameters.

+1. I put rigidbody on Cat and SoccerBall because these two are the moving objects, and I checked the IsTriggerOn on Goal because it checks the collision.
+2. Everything worked fine.

 ## Open-Source Assets
 ### W1